 Switzerland maintains a highly stable job market, with a constant stream of local graduates from university and higher education, trainees from apprenticeships and skilled expats.
 Over a quarter of all people who live and work in Switzerland are non-Swiss citizens.

-The school system in Switzerland results in only 20 to 25 percent of students attending university, with many choosing apprenticeships over higher education.
+The school system in Switzerland results in only around a third of students attending university, with many choosing apprenticeships over higher education.
 This means that many of the highly skilled positions offered by international companies are taken by expats in industries such as manufacturing, hospitals and hospitality.

 What do international companies look for in an expat?